snesgaard/craft-your-own-magic/design/platform-shoot-em-up.md

 )
 ```

 The animation system is still responsible for moving, reshaping and activating the hitbox.
 But all the auxcillerary data is populated upon creation.
+If different animations results in different damage/effects then the resulting hitboxes must have unique names, but that is a reasonable restriction.

+Last note.
+In trying to model the decision making AI, i accidentally ended up making something very close to behavior tress.
+Funny how that works out sometimes :P